 Public Justice’s Illuminating Injustice Award was designed to help those who have suffered a significant injury, but received only a partial recovery.
+The award is presented at the organization’s Gala in years when the Public Justice Foundation’s Communications & Marketing Committee identifies a particularly compelling case that highlights the barriers to justice at the heart of Public Justice’s mission and work.

 The purpose of this award is to highlight just one of the many clients our supporters have represented who suffered a catastrophic injury and for certain legal reasons were unable to get the just compensation they deserved.
 We hope to raise awareness of these types of unfortunate situations and help these injury victims with additional monetary relief.